-The NMHC measurements reported in this paper were made as part of the BOR-TAS research project - Quantifying the impact of BOReal forest fires on Tropospheric oxidants over the Atlantic using Aircraft and Satellites (BORTAS).
-The observational programme was conducted from Halifax International airport (63°30' W/44°52' N) and comprised a series of 15 different missions of either one or two flight sectors, and of durations between 3 and 8 h flying time.
-The data represents a total observing period of

-- approximately 79 flight hours covering around 28 000 km in sample tracks.
+The measurements reported in this paper were made as part of the research project - Quantifying the impact of BOReal forest fires on Tropospheric oxidants over the Atlantic using Aircraft and Satellites (BORTAS).
+The observational programme was conducted from Halifax International Airport (063°30' W/44°52' N) between 12 July 2010 and 2 August 2010.
+This comprised a series of 15 different sorties, each comprising either one or two flights in a day and of duration between 3 and 8 h flying time.
+The data represents a total observing period of approximately 79 flight hours covering around 28000 km in sample tracks.
+See Palmer et al. (2013) for further details of this campaign.
 In addition to measurements made from Halifax, the dataset also includes observations made during the trans-Atlantic crossing from/to the United Kingdom via the Azores.
-The flights have FAAM catalogue numbers from B618 to B632 and all data in this paper is publically accessible at www.badc.nerc.ac.uk/data/bortas.
-Figure 1 shows the flight tracks - and sample points of all Whole Air Samples included in this paper.
+The flights have Facility for Airborne Atmospheric Measurement (FAAM) catalogue numbers from B618 to B632 and all data in this paper are publically accessible at www.badc.nerc.ac.uk/data/ bortas.
+Figure 1 shows the flight tracks and sample points of all whole air samples included in this paper.
 Acetylene is used as a representative tracer for both biomass burning emission and anthropogenic pollution in this plot, with substantial elevations visible on many flights.